Cookies and Similar Technologies

 - Information that Yahoo collects related to your activities and interests is maintained by Yahoo on its servers and is associated with Yahoo cookies and similar technologies.
 You can learn more about Yahoo’s data retention and storage practices here.

-- Keep track of preferences you specify while you are using Yahoo products or services.
+- Maintain your settings and identity while you are using Yahoo products or services.

 - When you log in to your Yahoo account, a cookie and/or device ID that links to information about your interests is placed on the computer or device you are using.
-This allows Yahoo to associate your interests and activity if you log in to your Yahoo account on multiple devices.
-This means that your browsing habits on your work computer or a library computer, when logged in, can inform your experience on Yahoo when using your home computer when logged in.
+This allows Yahoo to associate your interests, activities, preferences, and prior Yahoo use if you log in to your Yahoo account on multiple devices.
+This means that your browsing habits or other activity on your work computer, library computer, or other device when logged in, can inform your experience on Yahoo when using your home computer or other device when logged in.

 - Deliver advertisements and content relevant to your interests.